Carbonfreezer/multiplayer/README.md

   of the initial game connection, and can send game mechanics-relevant input over an RPC.
 Then it can poll state changes from the middle layer to either hard-set the view state or perform animation transitions.

-## Serialization

-This project uses **postcard** for binary serialization instead of JSON.
-This design decision prioritizes performance and minimal message sizes, which is crucial for real-time multiplayer games.
-Messages are compact:
+This project uses **postcard** for binary serialization to prioritize performance and message size.
-- A typical game move (e.g., in Tic-Tac-Toe) requires only a few bytes
-- Full state synchronization is kept minimal by design

 All data structures that need to be transmitted must derive `serde::Serialize` and `serde::Deserialize`.
 A more specific, detailed documentation gets generated when you run *cargo doc*, which is done automatically when you run the script in [Getting started](#Getting-started).